ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 │   ├── ExistingQbAttribute                 - Reuse an attribute defined elsewhere.
 │   ├── NewQbAttribute                      - Define a new attribute property.
 │   └── QbAttributeLiteral                  - The attribute values should be represented by a literal value instead of a URI.
-│       ├── ExistingQbAttributeLiteral          - Reuse a literal attribute defined elsehwere.
+│       ├── ExistingQbAttributeLiteral          - Reuse a literal attribute defined elsewhere.
 │       └── NewQbAttributeLiteral               - Define a new literal attribute property.
 ├── QbDimension                         - The column values describe a dimension which partitions the statistical population.
 │   ├── ExistingQbDimension                 - Reuse a dimension defined elsewhere.